Company Phone number

 These walls use an anchoring systems to lock the blocks in place, but since their installation is faster, the cost of these walls is reduced in many situations.

-In almost every city in Maryland, all walls higher than 30" will require a permit, and all walls higher than 4' will require engineered plans and other procurements.
+In almost every city in Maryland, ALL RETAINING WALLS REQUIRE A PERMIT.
+There is no 30" rule anymore, and all walls higher than 4' will require engineered plans and other procurements.
 We will help you along the way through every process.
 Please, retaining walls might become a hazard when built by a non licensed contractor.
-Do your research before hiring somebody!!!
+Do your research before hiring somebody!

 Rocha Construction: (301) 717-8310